ymahajan1612/NLU-Evidence-Detection/Group_5_Model_Card_B.md

 ### Model Description

 This is a model based on the Bidirectional Long Short-Term Memory (BiLSTM) with Attention.
-The model has been fine-tuned on 21K claim-evidence pairs as part of the Evidence Detection (ED) task and is intended for the task of pairwise sequence classification.
+The model has been trained on 21K claim-evidence pairs as part of the Evidence Detection (ED) task and is intended for the task of pairwise sequence classification.

 <!-- Provide a longer summary of what this model is. -->